-5 warning signs of vision problems in kids
+5 warning signs of eyesight problems in kids

 When the time comes to send your little ones off to school, they will begin to experience a greater demand on their visual abilities.
 In fact, the majority of what your child learns in school requires good vision, such as reading, writing and using a computer.
 If your child has an uncorrected vision problem, it could affect their overall development.
 However, children tend not to realise or report any problems they may be having, so it's up to you to spot the symptoms.